Skip to content ↓

 "They have helped me when my friend and I fell out.
 They were kind and my friend and I were friends again." - Year 2 pupil

-"The mediators really listen and help us to work out our problems." - Year 4 pupi
+"The mediators really listen and help us to work out our problems." - Year 4 pupil

 Here are some examples of the work we do in school to support positive behaviour and address anti-bullying within our school.

-‘Odd Socks Day’ 2021 focussed on celebrating how we are all different, what makes us unique and how to spread kindness.
-Our 'friendship chains' allowed children to talk and think about how we can prevent the friendship chain from breaking, how to support and care for each other, and how to be a good friend.
+‘Odd Socks Day’ focusses on celebrating how we are all different, what makes us unique and how to spread kindness.
+Our 'friendship chains' allowed children to talk and think about how we can prevent the friendship chain from breaking, and how to support and care for each other, as well as how to be a good friend.

 Further advice on anti-bullying can be found on the following websites: